vaerl/due/README.md

     - [ ] convert matched strings to actual dates
     - [ ] color matched strings based on difference between now and given date(today, tomorrow, this week, last week)
   - [ ] ignore bad syntax/maybe collect them for later
+  - [ ] use on-save-hook to update for the current file
 - [ ] color the dates depending on their due-date
 - [ ] show all occurrences in a sidebar-tab
   - [ ] sort them by today, tomorrow this week and later
+  - [ ] offer context-actions(complete, move to, etc.)
 - [ ] make all of the above options configurable

 ## Features